June 2nd, 2016

 Hypotheses and the Data Scientist

-Even though a background in mathematics and statistics is necessary to understand the details of machine learning algorithms, to be effective at applying learning algorithms requires a more specific understanding of how to evaluate hypotheses, according to Overton.
+A background in mathematics and statistics is necessary to understand the details of machine learning algorithms.
+To be effective at applying learning algorithms requires a more specific understanding of how to evaluate hypotheses, according to Overton.

 “We tend to judge scientists by how much they’ve stored in their heads.” says Overtone in the report.
 “We look for detailed knowledge of machine learning algorithms, a history of experiences in a particular domain, and an all-around understanding of computers.”
 However, he believes it’s better to judge the skills of a data scientist based on their track record of shepherding ideas through funnels of evidence and arriving at insights that are useful in the real world.